ropensci/butterfly/README.md

 force a recalculation, meaning previously published data differs from the final product.

-When publishing ERA5-derived datasets, it is possible to continuously append without invalidating a DOI.
+When publishing ERA5-derived datasets, and minting it with a DOI, it is possible to continuously append without invalidating that DOI.
 However, recalculation would overwrite previously published data, thereby forcing a new publication and DOI to be minted.
 We use the functionality in this package to detect changes, stop data transfer and notify the user.

 This package has intentionally been generalised to accommodate other, but similar, use cases.
 Other examples could include a correction in